Thomas rival 'hurt' by transgender rules

 Also competing in the 100m race was another transgender swimmer, Yale's Iszac Henig, who identifies as a transgender man, but has not gone through any hormone replacement therapy.

-Henig was eligible to compete at the meet and finished tied for fifth - with the message "let trans kids play" written on both Henig and Thomas's arms.
+Henig was eligible to compete at the meet and finished tied for fifth - with the message "let trans kids play" written on both Henig and Thomas' arms.

 Henig said: "It was incredible.
 It was a dream come true.
 This entire meet is filled with incredible athletes - I just feel honoured to be here competing.